Earth from space: Shapeshifting rusty river winds through Madagascar's 'red lands'

 The loss of forests has also increased the flow rate of the river because rainwater more easily drains into the waterway, which is putting more strain on the mangrove islands in the delta.

-The changes to the Betsiboka are affecting local people who rely on the river for drinking water, bathing, laundry and agriculture, according to Madagascan news site Mada Magazine.
+The changes to the Betsiboka are affecting local people who rely on the river for drinking water, bathing, laundry and agriculture, according to Madagascan news site Mada Magazine

 Harry is a U.K.-based senior staff writer at Live Science.
 He studied marine biology at the University of Exeter before training to become a journalist.
-He covers a wide range of topics including space exploration, planetary science, space weather, climate change, animal behavior, evolution and paleontology.
-His feature on the upcoming solar maximum was shortlisted in the "top scoop" category at the National Council for the Training of Journalists (NCTJ) Awards for Excellence in 2023.
+He covers a wide range of topics including space exploration, planetary science, space weather, climate change, animal behavior and paleontology.
+His recent work on the solar maximum won "best space submission" at the 2024 Aerospace Media Awards and was shortlisted in the "top scoop" category at the NCTJ Awards for Excellence in 2023.
+He also writes Live Science's weekly Earth from space series.